Hospital-Acquired Condition (HAC) Reduction Program

 The Patient Protection and Affordable Care Act requires CMS to publicly report hospitals’ performance information.
 CMS sends confidential Hospital-Specific Reports (HSRs) to hospitals.
 CMS gives hospitals 30 days to review their HAC Reduction Program data, submit questions about the calculation of their results, and request corrections.
 Refer to the Scoring Calculations Review and Corrections page for additional information.

-Following the Scoring Calculations Review and Corrections period, CMS will publicly report hospitals’ measure scores, domain scores, and HAC Reduction Program data in January 2019 on Hospital Compare.
+Following the Scoring Calculations Review and Corrections period, CMS will publicly report hospitals’ measure scores, and HAC Reduction Program data in January 2020 on Hospital Compare.
 The HAC Reduction Program data will not be a part of the consumer-oriented “Compare Hospitals” pages on Hospital Compare.